woodbeary/aallie/project.md

 5. Set up backend services and databases
 6. Further optimize mobile responsiveness and performance
 7. Ensure all dependencies are properly typed and installed
+8. Refine animations and interactions for better user engagement

 ## Target Audience
 - Entrepreneurs and small business owners